RaydanOMGr/cubes-without-borders/README.md

 <img alt="Cubes Without Borders Icon" src="https://raw.githubusercontent.com/Kir-Antipov/cubes-without-borders/HEAD/media/icon.png" width="128">

 A mod that allows you to play Minecraft in a borderless fullscreen window.
-This way, you can have the game open on one monitor, while interacting with other applications on a different monitor, without consistently causing Minecraft to minimize.
+Whether you're using Linux, macOS, or Windows, you can have the game open on one monitor, while interacting with other applications on a different monitor, without consistently causing Minecraft to minimize.

 ----